Zhangwenyao1/Execution_Benchmark_SoFar/README.md

 ## Execution

-You can run the evaluation in the script folder for different tasks:
+You can run the evaluation in the script folder for different track:

-> sh scripts/sofar_bridge.sh
+For the position track, you can run as following command

+> python sofar_execution/script_open6dor_exec_motion_planning.py  sofar

+For the rotation track, you can run as following command

+> python sofar_execution/script_open6dor_exec_motion_planning_rotonly.py  sofar

+For the 6 dof track, you can run as following command

+> python sofar_execution/script_open6dor_exec_motion_planning_rot.py  sofar

 ## Acknowledgement